gunpadawan/gunconf/README.md

 launch Retropie-Setup from the retropie menu and install daphne emulator from source

-then you need to start the game using a command like:
+then you need to add a game in `/home/pi/RetroPie/roms/daphne`.

+To be recognized by emulation station, your game needs to be in a directory ending with ".daphne"

+at start, daphne.sh will read the content of a file in that directory named \<game\>.commands.

+As an example, let's assume we have a game called Last_Bounty_Hunter:

+1/ Add your game files in the `/home/pi/RetroPie/roms/daphne/Last_Bounty_Hunter.daphne` directory

+2/ Edit the file named `/home/pi/RetroPie/roms/daphne/Last_Bounty_Hunter.daphne/Last_Bounty_Hunter.daphne`

-`sudo /opt/retropie/emulators/daphne/daphne.bin singe vldp -noserversend -framefile ~/RetroPie/roms/daphne/lbh/frame-lbh-cdrom.txt -script ~/RetroPie/roms/daphne/lbh/cdrom-lbh.singe`
+and add parameters like this: `singe vldp -framefile ./frame-lbh-cdrom.txt -script ./cdrom-lbh.singe`

+refer to daphne doc for further information on parameters

 # Known limitations